Last Night I Had a Dream.............

 So, in the best tradition of personality psychology in categorising human beings, I observe a psychological continuum between those people who view the world primarily in terms of wish-fulfilment (i.e., believers) and those who view the world primarily in terms of evidence (i.e., rationalists).
 Or, in other words, a personality continuum based on an individual’s existential honesty.
 Using my dream as analogy, whether the shoes had moved or not, the ‘rationalist’ would simply accept the state of things as found.
 If the shoes had moved (assuming this wasn’t a one-off result but was replicable) the poltergeist hypothesis would gain some support and become incorporated into the wider view of how the universe works.
 The ‘believer’, of course, would continue to believe.
 On the other hand, if the shoes had not moved, the ‘believer’ would have had their world-view threatened.
 Here lies the difference.
 It’s likely that at least some of the ‘believers’ would be forever trying to convince us that, in fact, the shoes really had moved.

-This is the nitty-gritty of why I’m now a methodological naturalist and inherent skeptic.
+This is the nitty-gritty of why I’m now a methodological naturalist, a philosophical naturalist and an inherent skeptic.
 I simply aspire to perceive the universe in as true a way as possible.
 I wish for things in a personal sense, sure, but I no longer have any a-priori wish that existentially important things be a certain way.
 I now realise that no matter how intuitively appealing pantheism, for example, might sound, I’m not going to lie to myself that it’s a reality just because it makes me feel warm and fuzzy.
 So it’s not that I don’t believe in ESP or flying saucers or poltergeists or gods or some such things.
-It’s that I have yet to see any convincing data (or philosophical argument, for that matter) that any of these things are even remotely real.
-Belief just doesn’t come into it.
+It’s that I have yet to see any convincing data (or philosophical argument, for that matter) that has convinced me that talking about metaphysics makes the slightest bit of difference or that any of these things are even remotely real.
+Belief just doesn’t come into it, except as a label.